Tips for managing water consumption on a boat

 Swap out your shampoo.
 Try switching to a dry shampoo or biodegradable low-suds shampoo.
 Dry shampoo is a powder that is now readily available at most convenience stores.
 For a natural alternative, you could rub a small amount of cornstarch into your scalp and brush out.

 Is the salt and grime starting to build up?
+You may also like to try one of these homemade boat cleaners.
 When it’s time to tidy, economize your water with one of these solutions.

 Spray away.
 For general cleaning, mix 1 part vinegar to 3 parts water in a spray bottle and wipe down surfaces with rags (which you can later launder at home or the marina).
 This solution should take care of most general cleaning on board and eliminate the need to soak and clean a sponge.